bleds1/bleds1.github.io/_posts/2023-01-27-getting-started-with-doom-emacs-p1.md

 [image]
 [image]

-If your first thought on this is “Urrggh, no not Emacs.
-Not for me..It's ancient, bloated, complicated, full of features I don't need..just give me a simple plain text editor“.
+If your first thought on this is *“Urrggh, no not Emacs.
+Not for me..It's ancient, bloated, complicated, full of features I don't need..just give me a simple plain text editor“*.
 Well that was me too.
 I was very much a Vim user because I'm a bit of minimilist, enjoy terminal based applications and like a lean setup.
 Actually - I still Vim all the time, especially for quick edits.
 This tribal mentality that you must be on one team or the other seems massively dumb to me.
 So what turned me the way of Emacs?
 The short answer is Org-mode but I think that's going to have to wait for another post..

 So, I'm not a coder or programmer and all I know about Elisp is it's got a lot of bloody semicolons.
 I hack on a few Linux config files but I'm coming at Emacs from the perspective of a note taker.
 I mostly use Emacs for writing, reading, digital notetaking and task organization.